richgong/irrlicht/README.md

 # What is this?

+UPDATE: After messing around for few hours, I think it's much better to use CodeBlocks instead of VisualStudio.
+So disregard this repo.

+...

 This is a fork of the original Irrlicht engine, available here: https://sourceforge.net/projects/irrlicht/

 I'm trying to get this running in Visual Studio 2019.